petrnohejl/alfonz/alfonz-rest/README.md

 * `RestRxManager` which uses RxJava `Observable`
 * `CallManager` which uses `retrofit2.Call`

 This document will cover only the first option which is recommended.
-See the examples or the source code for more info about the second way. `RestRxManager` extends `RxManager` from the Alfonz Rx Module and it uses all the features of this helper class.
+See the samples or the source code for more info about the second way. `RestRxManager` extends `RxManager` from the Alfonz Rx Module and it uses all the features of this helper class.

 How to use
 ----------

 First of all, create a class for building and storing Retrofit instance.
 I recommend to implement it as a singleton.
 Then implement Retrofit services and interfaces which will represent your REST API calls.
-See examples or Retrofit documentation for more info.
+See samples or Retrofit documentation for more info.
 Methods in the interface have to return `Observable<Response<T>>`.
 Also define an identifier for each call.

 ```java
 public static final String MESSAGE_CALL_TYPE = "message";